devgeek2700/CoffeeHouse_Webiste_using_NodeJs_and_MongoDB/README.md

       ```bash
    npm run dev

 5. Open your web browser and go to http://localhost:4000 to access the coffee website.

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your suggested changes.
+Make sure to follow the existing coding style and include relevant documentation.